 In response to COVID-19, LISC made temporary changes in underwriting criteria requiring additional due diligence and approval of new funding requests by a subcommittee of the LISC Board's Executive and Finance Committee.
-LISC has been in close contact with borrowers to understand their ongoing needs.
-Effective as of April 30, 2020, COVID-19 lending guidelines include additional screens for approval based on strength of collateral, commitment and source of takeout, and adequate debt service coverage.
-In addition to these screens, underwriting guidelines have been tightened to include a 12-month stress-tested cash flow forecast; committed borrower equity; and a hiatus on waiver requests on equity requirements, guarantees, financial ratios, take-out requirements, collateral requirements, standard construction conditions, and debt service coverage requirements until further notice, except that loans supported by significant credit enhancement, grant dollars, or non-recourse debt may be granted exceptions.
+COVID-19 underwriting guidelines were in effect from April 30, 2020 through April 16, 2021.
+Guidelines included additional screens for approval based on strength of collateral, commitment and source of takeout, and adequate debt service coverage.